 - Near Villain Victory: The Phantom Pain nuclear strike on Armory One.
 Is narrowly averted by the arrival of the Destiny Gundam.

 - Nuke 'em: Standard policy for Blue Cosmos towards Coordinators.
 The backstory included an attempt by Blue Cosmos survivors of Second Jachin armed with them.
 In game, the Joint Strike Force quickly took the moral high ground when Phantom Pain tried a full-scale nuclear attack on the PLAN Ts, which was intercepted by three Joint Strike Force battle groups.
 Matthias also makes an attempt to use this on Armory One

 - Old-School Dogfight: This IS a Humongous Mecha RPG, after all.

 - Omniscient Council of Vagueness: Chairman Durandel appears to work for one, as of just before Heaven's Base

-- Only We Can Kill Them: Aaron realizes this is the case between the 4th and the Seraphim detachment during the Battle of Icelandic Orbit.
+- Only I Can Kill Him: Aaron realizes this is the case between the 4th and the Seraphim detachment during the Battle of Icelandic Orbit.
 There's plenty of evidence for this.
 Seiran, OMNI, and Phantom Pain units in Ratcatcher, Kaohsiung, and Armory One that went up against the 4th got hammered for their trouble, and the Seraphim massacred Waywind Squadron and the Sentinel in Icelandic Orbit and Lancel Squadron at Heaven's Base.
 In contrast the majority of Player Character deaths, three for the Seraphim and two for the 4th so far, have been inflicted by one another, and the fourth death among the Seraphim crew still only happened because of the 4th's efforts.

 Aaron: It was a sobering thought, to realize just what kind of monsters he'd been fighting against this whole time.
 What they were capable of, when not countered with equal or greater skill and equipment.